Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

     <p class="itinerary-story__kicker">Iceland &middot; Designed for Living</p>
     <h2>From Iceland, Around the World</h2>
 <p class="itinerary-story__dek">
 I came to Iceland curious about how a country with such a small population has helped shape prosthetic technology around the world.
 Much of that story leads back to Össur, founded in 1971 by Icelandic prosthetist and amputee Össur Kristinsson.
 Kristinsson's work on the Iceross silicone liner addressed an intimate, everyday problem by making the interface between a residual limb and a prosthetic socket more comfortable.
-That starting point stayed with me during my visit as I came to see how, behind a company now known for advanced prosthetic technology, was a problem rooted in the experience of wearing a prosthesis.
+That starting point stayed with me during my visit as I came to see how, behind a company now known for advanced prosthetic technology, was a background rooted in the experience of wearing a prosthesis.
   </p>
 <p class="itinerary-story__dek">
 Össur’s work has since expanded across silicone liners and prosthetic components.
 It remains headquartered in Reykjavík, where it carries out R&D and manufacturing as part of Embla Medical, an Iceland-based organization that comprises several mobility companies.
 My visit offered a chance to follow the decisions and work that happen before a finished device reaches the person who will use it, a part of prosthetic care I have encountered often from the clinical side.